-This audio fest is really a unique experience.
+This Capital Audio Fest Stereo Show is really a unique experience.
 Imagine a large hotel, and each exhibitor has a hotel room.
 All furniture has been removed, and the exhibitor has 6-10 chairs set up, and the stereo playing music.
 In some cases, it could only be you and the exhibitor.
 It’s a perfect opportunity to ask the representative any questions you may have regarding their stereo equipment.

 How Much You Say??

 At the Capital Audio Fest Stereo Show, I heard speakers that ranged in price from $500, and I thought they sounded really good.
 I heard $4000 speakers that didn’t sound very good.
 There were $20,000 speakers that sounded good, and $35,000 speakers that were amazing.
 My goal was to listen to the most expensive speakers I could find.
 Well, I accomplished my goal.
 I came across a pair of speakers that cost $125,000… but that doesn’t compare.
 In fact, that is cheap.
 There was a system there had a price listed at over $1.13 Million…you read that right.
 Here is proof.

 It’s All About The Music